fbpx

 “…what’s important here is making sure you’re equipped with enough knowledge to help your doctor help you manage your sexual health and wellbeing.”

 Not all men who enjoy sex with other men identify as gay or bisexual.
-Consequently, doctors gathering sexual history information might make incorrect assumptions about someone’s sexual behaviours and associated risk of acquiring HIV.
+This can lead doctors to make incorrect assumptions about a person’s sexual behaviours and their associated risk of HIV when gathering a sexual history.

 No matter what identity labels resonate with you and even if you’re not comfortable discussing the kind of sex you enjoy, what’s important here is making sure you’re equipped with enough knowledge to help your doctor help you manage your sexual health and wellbeing.

 Having an affirming experience with a healthcare professional can make a huge difference for someone being diagnosed with HIV.
-Being confident and feeling supported to start treatment immediately after diagnosis has been demonstrated to have long term health benefits.
+Feeling confident and feeling supported to start treatment immediately after diagnosis has been shown to have long-term health benefits.

-Simply being exposed to HIV doesn’t always mean someone will acquire the virus and become HIV positive.
-And it’s not possible for all people living with HIV to transmit the virus — people who know they are HIV positive and use regular treatment to maintain an undetectable viral load do not sexually transmit HIV.
+Just being exposed to HIV doesn’t always mean someone will acquire the virus and become HIV positive.
+And it’s not possible for all people living with HIV to transmit the virus — people who know they are HIV positive and use regular HIV treatment to maintain an undetectable viral load cannot sexually transmit the virus.
 This means there is no risk of acquiring HIV from them, even when not using condoms.

 “…not everyone is guaranteed to experience all seroconversion illness symptoms or even any at all.”